atique7465/Project_-BOOKISH-/README.md

 Limitations:
 ---
-Some portion havn't build fully.
-I will work on it.
-Or any one can contribute without ani hasitaion.
+Some portion havn't build yet fully.
+I will work on those and feel free to contribute.

 How to run:
 ---